How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Radio Interface Cable Wiring

-Making cables to go to the 2.5mm plug and 3.5mm plug can take a little effort for professional-looking results, but with a decent soldering iron (such as this) and a stereo microscope it's easy to do.
+For other URIs making cables to go to the HT 2.5mm and 3.5mm plugs can take a little effort for professional-looking results, but with a decent soldering iron (such as this) and a stereo microscope it's easy to do.

 Wiring - R1-ASL/202x to Kenwood, Retevis, TYT, QRZ, etc. HTs